gonzgonz/cabify_challenge/README.md

 ## Test Cache features

-- Change the value of the var "proxied_host" in vars/main.yml, to try the static content caching, by using a different backend website instead of the given public API.
-And re-provision by running "vagrant provision".
+- Change the value of the var "proxied_host" in vars/main.yml, to another website URL, to better test static content caching.
+- re-provision by running:

+$ vagrant provision

 ## Then: